 - I. a copy of the table of contents of the appendix; - II. supporting materials directly relevant to the presentation in the portfolio and limited to the period under review.
 These may include items such as: copies of books, articles, essays, electronic materials, creative work, and others.
-Any or all of these may be presented in an electronic format; - III. for teaching faculty, copies of syllabi for all courses taught during the period under review; - IV. for teaching faculty, the narrative portions of the student evaluations for all student-evaluated courses for the period under review shall be available in the WPAF (copies do not need to be put in the Portfolio); no additional student evaluations may be included in the Portfolio; - V. Documentation of performance as required by the applicable personnel standards. - a) Material may be added to the portfolio until the date it is due to be submitted, at which time the Portfolio shall be declared complete.
-Based on the CSUCI approved Portfolio Checklists, the faculty member's chair determines that the portfolio is complete before sending it to the PPC.
-After the deadline, material may only be added with the permission of the URPTC3; such permission may be granted until the first day of spring semester, after which no new material may be added to the portfolio. - b) If material that documents a substantial change in the status of an activity documented in the portfolio becomes available after the portfolio is declared complete, this material may be added with permission from the URTPC.
+Any or all of these may be presented in an electronic format; - III. for teaching faculty, copies of syllabi for all courses taught during the period under review; - IV. for teaching faculty, the narrative portions of the student evaluations for all student-evaluated courses for the period under review shall be available in the WPAF (copies do not need to be put in the Portfolio); no additional student evaluations may be included in the Portfolio;

+- V. Documentation of performance as required by the applicable personnel standards. - a) Material may be added to the portfolio until the date it is due to be submitted, at which time the Portfolio shall be declared complete.
+Based on the CSUCI approved Portfolio Checklists, the faculty member's chair determines that the portfolio is complete before sending it to the PPC. - b) If material that documents a substantial change in the status of an activity documented in the portfolio becomes available after the portfolio is declared complete, this material may be added with permission from the PPC. - c) Before consideration at subsequent levels of review, material added to the portfolio shall be returned for review, evaluation, and comment to the level at which it was initially evaluated. - B. Portfolio for 1st and 2nd year Probationary Faculty in their 1st year of appointment at CSU Channel Islands